uva-slpl/nlp2/index.md

 # Grades

-[Weighted geometric mean](https://en.wikipedia.org/wiki/Weighted_geometric_mean) of the grades for presentation (10%) and project work (30%/30%/30%).
+[Weighted geometric mean](//en.wikipedia.org/wiki/Weighted_geometric_mean) of the grades for presentation (10%) and project work (30%/30%/30%).

 # Contact

-You can contact [Wilker Aziz](mailto:w.aziz@uva.nl) by email or visiting his office at Science Park F2.11.
+You can contact [Wilker Aziz](//wilkeraziz.github.io) by email or visiting his office at Science Park 107 F2.11.

 [SLPLL]: {{ site.slpll_url }} "Statistical Language Processing and Learning Lab"
 [ILLC]: {{ site.illc_url }} "Institute for Logic, Language and Computation"